internal documentation

 5. node_x: x and ...

-6. node_y: ... y coordinate at the middle of the vertical bar that represents a node.
-The (or each) parent edge of the node connects to this middle point, but the node itself is drawn as a vertical bar connected to all it children edges. order: same as in net.node
+6. node_y: ... y coordinate along the vertical bar that represents a node.
+The (or each) parent edge of the node connects to this central point, but the node itself is drawn as a vertical bar connected to all it children edges. order: same as in net.node

 7. node_yB: y coordinates of the Beginning and the ...